-Over the years, Men’s Health has sifted through dozens of studies about how many kilojoules you’ll burn with various workouts.
-But the routine detailed in new research from North Dakota State University is one of the most efficient kilojoule cookers we’ve ever seen.
+Over the years, Men’s Health has sifted through dozens of studies about how many calories you’ll burn with various workouts.
+But the routine detailed in new research from North Dakota State University is one of the most efficient calorie cookers we’ve ever seen.

 Want to try the exact workout used in the study?
 Here’s how: